cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ### Information security policies

 Information security policies shall be defined to follow section 5 on {{ISO.27002:2013}}.
-Information security objectives on Cryptoassets Custodians shall include conservation of customer’s asset, requirements of business, compliance with legal and contractual requirements, social responsibilities.
+Information security objectives on Cryptoassets Custodians shall include conservation of customer's asset, requirements of business, compliance with legal and contractual requirements, social responsibilities.
 Information security policies shall contain policies about access controls ( on {{access-control}} ), cryptographic controls ( on {{security-controls-on-signature-keys}} ), operations security ( on {{operations-security}} ), and communications security ( on {{communications-security}} ) .

 ### Organization of information security